147 George Street, The Rocks: Heritage listing

 The East Elevation of 147 George Street, The Rocks, has been modified substantially below the 2nd floor and has little significance at a local level.
 The East elevation on the second floor and above has high significance at local level associated with its level of intactness of external elements and as a representative example of a commercial building in The Rocks designed in the Federation Free Style.
 The single arch, providing the dominant design element of the elevation, is rather unusual and contrasts with the small openings usually associated with masonry construction of this era.
 While the changes to the elevation carried out in the 1980s are considerable, they have utilised the design element of the arch in keeping with the character of the late 19th and early 20th-century streetscape elements conserved within the building group, and reflect the aesthetic approach of its time.

 147 George Street has high significance at local level associated with a group of buildings between the Cahill Expressway and Globe Street, comprising 145, 147, 149-151 & 153-155 George Street, with landmark qualities.
 On entering the precinct from George Street this group of buildings is the gateway to The Rocks.
 The scale of the group contrasts with the modernist brutalism of the Cahill Expressway and the 20th-century modernist buildings located around Circular Quay and the central business district.
 The backdrop of the DFS building does not diminish the picturesque quality of the group.

 The West elevation of 147 George Street is a façade designed as part of the 1980s DFS development as such contributes to the loss of design integrity.
 The interior of the building was removed in the 1980s redevelopment and little evidence of the architectural planning or fabric is retained internally.
-The item meets this criteria at the local Level.
+The item meets this criterion at the local level.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.